 King Island lies off the north-west coast of Tasmania, surrounded by a rugged coastline with fresh seafood, famously good produce and some of the cleanest air in the world.

 Uncover the island's stories at the museum and cultural centre in the town of Currie or take a guided or DIY trail of the island's produce, culture, history, flora and fauna.

 Surf's up for serious board riders and kite surfers and divers, with plenty of other ways to work up an appetite before sampling the island's famous cheese and dairy products, seafood, beef, honey and fruit and veggies at a farm gate or eatery.

-Catch dinner on a charter boat or pick up a picnic hamper for an alfresco feast, King Island-style.
-Food is king here, and the island's annual Long Table Festival puts the island's fresh produce front and centre.
+Fresh produce is king of the island: catch dinner on a charter boat, or pick up a picnic hamper for an alfresco feast, King Island-style.

 Accommodation includes everything from campsites to cute B&Bs and friendly hotels.